 3. Complementary Logo Colour Schemes

 Complementary colours are opposite each other on the colour wheel.
-The high contrast of complementary colours creates a vibrant look that can be a bit much, but there are quite a few companies that have used them and used them well.
+The high contrast of logos with complementary colors creates a vibrant look that can be a bit much, but there are quite a few companies that have used them and used them well.

-Firefox is one of those companies.
+Firefox is one of those companies that uses logos with complementary colors.
 Who isn’t familiar with their combo of blue and orange, which are good logo colours meaning intelligence, trustworthiness and stability coupled with enthusiasm and excitement?

 4. Tetradic Logo Colour Schemes